-A 'high-risk third country' means a country specified in Schedule 3ZA of the ML Regulations.
+A 'high-risk third country' means a country specified in Schedule 3ZA of the ML Regulations25.
+EDD and enhanced ongoing monitoring is required from the date a country is added to the list.

 Being 'established in' a country for a legal person means being incorporated in or having its principal place of business in that country, for a financial or credit institution it means having its principal regulatory authority in that country, or for an individual it means being resident in that country (not just being born there).